fchamroukhi/SaMUraiS/README.md

 <summary>MRHLP</summary>

-Let’s select a MRHLP model for the following multivariate time series **Y**:
+Let’s select a MRHLP model for the following multivariate time series:

 <br />